When you see black dots before your eyes, that could be a bad sign!

 Time for a new water bottle?
 I tried dozens to narrow down my 5 favorites.

-Bacteria are introduced from your mouth when you drink from the bottle; you may not have cleaned the bottle well enough before using it; bacteria grows once the bottle is opened, and eliminating mold requires a specialized cleaning process.
+Bacteria is introduced from your mouth when you drink from the bottle; you may not have cleaned the bottle well enough before using it; bacteria grows once the bottle is opened, and eliminating mold requires a specialized cleaning process.

 Yes, mold is seriously harmful – different from mildew – and can cause nausea, diarrhea, vomiting, respiratory problems, and bleeding from the nose and mouth.

-Plus, it's always great knowing the items you and your family use every day are clean, germ-free, and good to go.
+Plus, it's always great knowing the everyday items you and your family use are clean, germ-free, and good to go.

-Now get out there and drink in the glow of the day.
+Now, get out there and drink in the glow of the day.